 A fully awakened, irritated giant is a very blunt instrument indeed.
 This is why populist rebellions tend not to end well, even for the common people who first cheered the “protesters”, only to discover, too late, that a new set of elites had been using them as unwitting foot soldiers all along.

 There is a strategy for the survival of the good people and good institutions, the constitution of this Republic and the prospect of an American renewal during an Awakened Giant Event.

-The strategy is grounded in five simple rules, easy to outline, but difficult to implement….
+That strategy is found in five simple rules, easy to outline, oh so difficult to implement….